 The École’s two buildings are located within a few blocks of New York City’s historic Flatiron building.
 The District that carries its name is a vibrant neighborhood, a mix of quiet residential streets and lively commercial avenues, featuring exceptional architectural examples that reach from pre-war classics to today’s most cutting-edge designs.
 Along with beautifully-kept parks and public spaces, the environment around The École has attracted a cosmopolitan community that perfectly reflects the ethos of our school and provides wonderful opportunities for our students—and their families—to experience the best of urban life.

-Our five-story Fifth Avenue building, overlooking Broadway to the west and Madison Square Park to the east, houses eight light-filled classrooms for our younger students.
+Our five-story Maternelle building on Fifth Avenue, overlooking Broadway to the west and Madison Square Park to the east, houses eight light-filled classrooms for our younger students.
 Common multi-purpose rooms shared by each grade, plus a full-floor space that serves as gym, auditorium, and cafeteria, and an outdoor playground and garden on the roof provide ample opportunity to both stretch and study.